bitrix24/b24restdocs/api-reference/crm/timeline/logmessage/index.md

 # Log Message Journal

 The log message journal is a special type of timeline record created in the context of a specific [Rest application](https://helpdesk.bitrix24.com/examples/app.zip).
-They contain less important data than other records and are distinguished by a muted gray background, attracting less attention.
+It contains less important data than other records and is distinguished by a muted gray background, attracting less attention.

 > Scope: [`crm`](../../../scopes/permissions.md)
 >